Wrights Creek, Queensland: Geography

 The locality is mostly low-lying flat land (approx 10 metres above sea level) with a small area of mountainous area in the south-west of the locality rising to an unnamed peak of 200 metres above sea level.
 The Trinity Inlet (aka Smith Creek) is the northern boundary of the locality while Wrights Creek (the watercourse from which the locality takes its name) and Mackey Creek form parts of the eastern and western boundaries of the locality.
 Warner Road is the southern boundary.
 The northern part of the locality is undeveloped wetlands and the mountainous region is also undeveloped.
-However, most of the locality is used for farming (predominantly sugarcane).
+However, apart from these undeveloped areas, the land use is farming (predominantly grwowing sugarcane).

-The Bruce Highway and North Coast railway line pass through the south-western part of the locality; Kamma railway station services the local area.
+The Bruce Highway and North Coast railway line pass through the south-western part of the locality with Kamma railway station (17.05222°S 145.76889°E) on the boundary with neighbouring Gordonvale serving the local area.
 There is also a network of cane tramways to transport the harvested sugarcane to the Mulgrave Sugar Mill.

 History

 Wrights Creek is situated in the Yidinji traditional Aboriginal country.

 Wright's Creek Provisional School opened on 8 October 1894, becoming Wright's Creek State School on 1 January 1909.
-It closed in 1953.
+It closed in September 1953.
+It was on the north-eastern side of the railway line south of Harris Road (approx 17.04016°S 45.76575°E).